Nevada lawmakers await details of A’s land buy in Las Vegas

 “However, (Cannizzaro) has not committed to supporting any deal, nor would she without seeing detailed legislative language and discussing it with her caucus,” Lademann said.

 The Legislature is entering the last six weeks of a session that is held every two years.
-A funding bill of this nature would be expect from a deadline that has passed for bills to be introduced and passed out of their first committees.
+A funding bill of this nature would be exempt from a deadline that has passed for bills to be introduced and passed out of their first committees.

 The Nevada Independent and the Las Vegas Review-Journal first reported the agreement Wednesday night.